jedevc/fyp-report/report.md

 operations, like downcast from floats to ints, or convert integers back to pointers.

+We additionally define a universal meta type, ...

-Note that the above graph is only a rough approximation of the C type system, and could be made a lot more complete with the further distinction between more types, such as differently sized types, or signed and unsigned integers, etc.
+Note that the above graph is only a rough approximation of the C implicit type system conversions, and could be made a lot more complete with the further distinction between more types, such as differently sized types, or signed and unsigned integers, etc. Additionally, a couple of checks cannot be expressed by this graph easily:

-Additionally, a couple of checks cannot be expressed by this graph easily - for example, assignments to arrays and function types are not permitted, but arrays can be passed around as arguments, and this model does not distinguish between the two.
-As a result, there a couple of additional checks to catch out exceptional behaviour like that.
+- Arrays can be passed as arguments, but cannot be assigned to.
+- Functions can never be directly assigned to, or passed around.

 ## External library integration